 The term CEC is an acronym for consumer electronics control.

-HDMI-CEC allows devices connected to your high-definition television via HDMI ports to communicate with each other.
+HDMI-CEC allows devices connected to your high-definition television via HDMI ports to communicate.

-The communication only occurs between the television and the device attached via the HDMI input, such as a DVD or Blu-ray player.
+The communication only occurs between the television and the device attached via the HDMI input, such as a Blu-ray or DVD player.

 The HDMI CEC function lets you use one remote control to operate two or more HDMI devices connected to your television.

-A streaming digital video device, such as a Roku base, can control the Roku device as well as your television, for example.
+A streaming digital video device, such as a Roku base, can control the Roku device and your television, for example.

 The more devices you connect via HDMI ports, the more useful the CEC function becomes.